 Defined in RFC 1035.
 The SOA defines the global parameters for the zone (domain).
-There is only one SOA record allowed in a zone file it must be the first RR in the zone (though it may follow $ORIGIN or $TTL directives).
+Only one SOA resource record (RR) is allowed in a zone file and it must be the first RR in the zone.
+(Though it may follow $ORIGIN or $TTL directives.)

 owner-name ttl class rr name-server email-addr (sn ref ret ex min) example.com.
 IN SOA ns.example.com. hostmaster.example.com. ( 2003080800 ; sn = serial number 172800 ; ref = refresh = 2d 900 ; ret = update retry = 15m 1209600 ; ex = expiry = 2w 3600 ; nx = nxdomain ttl = 1h ) ; the following are also valid using @ and blank @ IN SOA ns.example.com. hostmaster.example.com. ( IN SOA ns.example.com. hostmaster.example.com. ( NOTE: We are reliably informed that while a blank is a perfectly valid format certain DNSSEC signing tools may choke on this format.